kagisearch/kagi-docs/docs/orion/getting-started/application-integrations.md

-# Integrating Kagi with Other Applications
+# Integrating Orion with Other Applications

 Orion can be integrated with other applications, such as launchers.